developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/sap/index.md

 Alternate usage recommendations when key is not being captured using JavaScript onkeyup / onkeydown / onkeypress Event Attribute.

-As most of the JavaScript based key handling for SAP ITS Mobile applications is inside the `mobile.js` file which is hard to extract and modify from a SAP server and given the known limitation/issue with JavaScript onkeydown event on Windows Mobile IE Engine following method can be used to overcome that problem.
+As most of the JavaScript based key handling for SAP ITSmobile applications is inside the `mobile.js` file which is hard to extract and modify from a SAP server and given the known limitation/issue with JavaScript onkeydown event on Windows Mobile IE Engine following method can be used to overcome that problem.

 1. Configure KeyCapture functionality in config.xml as mentioned below: